|

 Text: McClure pp. 148-149

-Notes: Included in the Sir Arthur Conan Doyle miscellaneous file, part of the Manuscripts and Archives Division at The New York Public Library, Astor, Lenox and Tilden Foundations.
-It is not listed separately online but is accessed under Doyle in Box 33 of the Miscellaneous Personal Name Files.
-(Last updated: 7/30/09)
+Notes: The publisher promotional label is on the back of this leaf.
+In the Sir Arthur Conan Doyle miscellaneous file, part of the Manuscripts and Archives Division at The New York Public Library, Astor, Lenox and Tilden Foundations.
+It is not listed separately online but is accessed under Doyle in Box 33 of the Miscellaneous Personal Name Files D-Z. (Last updated: 4/30/19)

 Starts: "The man is a public danger.
 There are lonely houses